Best Of16 min read

 Surfshark

-Here's the thing about Surfshark: it punches well above its price point.
-At roughly $2.19/month on a two-year plan, you're getting unlimited simultaneous connections — which is genuinely insane value if you're gaming across PC, console, and mobile.
-Most competitors cap you at 5-10 devices, which gets annoying fast in a household with multiple gamers.
+Surfshark's real strength?
+It delivers solid performance at a price that won't sting.
+At roughly $2.19/month on a two-year plan, you're getting unlimited simultaneous connections — which is genuinely insane if you're gaming across PC, console, and mobile.
+Most competitors cap you at 5-10 devices, and that gets annoying fast in a household with multiple gamers.

-Speed performance was solid across my 50+ sessions.
+Speed performance held up well across my 50+ sessions.
 I recorded an average speed retention of around 88-92% on nearby servers using the WireGuard protocol, which is competitive with tools costing twice as much.
-Added latency averaged 7-12ms on domestic servers — acceptable for all but the most twitch-sensitive competitive gaming.
-Honestly, if you're not playing at a level where 5ms actually changes your outcomes, Surfshark's slight latency disadvantage vs. NordVPN is completely irrelevant.
+Added latency averaged 7-12ms on domestic servers — totally acceptable for all but the most twitch-sensitive competitive gaming.
+And honestly?
+If you're not playing at a level where 5ms actually changes your outcomes, Surfshark's slight latency gap vs. NordVPN doesn't really matter.

 Key Features: